arnabs542/qinghaoh.github.io/_posts/2020-08-11-palindrome.markdown

 {% highlight java %}
 public boolean canConstruct(String s, int k) {
+    // bit vector
     int odd = 0;
     for (char c : s.toCharArray()) {
         odd ^= 1 << (c - 'a');
     }

-    return s.length() >= k && Integer.bitCount(odd) <= k;
+    // if a bit is 1, it must be the center of a palindrome return s.length() >= k && Integer.bitCount(odd) <= k;
 }
 {% endhighlight %}